Farex-GH/Twitter-ABDL/README.md

 ## Running

-Running `python downloader.py -h` will give you a list of options.
+Running `python downloader.py -h` will give you a list of options, with some descriptions on how to use them.

 You can use the example usage above, or specify `--finish_on_name "base-64-image-name.jpg"` or `--finish_on_url 'https://pbs.twimg.com/media/base64-name?format=jpg&name=large'` to stop downloading images when a specific link or image is found.
 Otherwise the script will run until it reaches the bottom of the page and infinite scrolling stops working.

 ## Known Issues